Mariah Carey

 Mariah Carey (/məˈraɪə/ mə-RY-ə; born March 27, 1969) is an American singer-songwriter, record producer, and actress.
 Dubbed the "Songbird Supreme", Carey is known for her five-octave vocal range, melismatic singing style, signature use of the whistle register, and diva persona.
-An influential figure in music, she was ranked as the fifth-greatest singer of all time by Rolling Stone in 2023.
+An influential figure in popular culture, she was ranked as the fifth-greatest singer of all time by Rolling Stone in 2023.

-Carey rose to fame in 1990 with her eponymous debut album and became the only artist to have their first five singles reach number one on the US Billboard Hot 100 chart, from "Vision of Love" to "Emotions".
-She achieved international success with the best-selling albums Music Box (1993) and Daydream (1995), before adopting a new image with hip hop-inflected sounds, following a remix to "Fantasy" with Ol' Dirty Bastard, and more extensively on Butterfly (1997).
+Carey rose to fame with her 1990 self-titled debut album and became the only artist to have their first five singles reach number one in the US, from "Vision of Love" to the title track of her second album, Emotions (1991).
+She achieved international success with the best-selling albums Music Box (1993) and Daydream (1995).
+The remix to "Fantasy", with Ol' Dirty Bastard, introduced her new image and hip-hop-inflected sound, which she later embraced on Butterfly (1997) and Rainbow (1999).
 With eleven consecutive years of US number-one singles, Carey was named by Billboard as the Artist of the Decade.
-Following the failure of her film Glitter (2001) and a relative career decline, she made a comeback with The Emancipation of Mimi (2005), one of the best-selling albums of the 21st century.
-She has released six more albums to critical success.
+Following a career decline, she made a comeback with The Emancipation of Mimi (2005), her 21st-century bestseller.

 Carey's life and career have received widespread media coverage.
-She has been dubbed the "Queen of Christmas" due to the enduring popularity of her holiday music, particularly Merry Christmas (1994), one of the best-selling holiday albums, and its single "All I Want for Christmas Is You", which is one of the best selling singles in history.
-Outside of music, she co-founded Camp Mariah with the Fresh Air Fund in 1994; starred in films such as Precious (2009), The Butler (2013), and The Lego Batman Movie (2017); and served as a judge on American Idol (2013).
+She has been dubbed the "Queen of Christmas" due to the enduring popularity of her Christmas music, particularly Merry Christmas (1994), one of the best-selling holiday albums.
+Its lead single, "All I Want for Christmas Is You", is the second longest-running number-one song on the Billboard Hot 100 and the best-selling holiday single by a woman.
+Outside of music, she co-founded the youth program Camp Mariah in 1994; starred in films such as Glitter (2001), Precious (2009), The Butler (2013), and The Lego Batman Movie (2017); and served as a judge on American Idol (2013).
 Her 2020 memoir, The Meaning of Mariah Carey, reached number one on The New York Times Best Seller list.

-Carey is one of the best-selling music artists, with over 220 million records sold worldwide.
-She was inducted into the Songwriters Hall of Fame.
-Her accolades include 5 Grammy Awards, a Grammy Global Impact Award, 10 American Music Awards, 19 World Music Awards, 14 Billboard Music Awards, and MTV's Michael Jackson Video Vanguard Award.
-Time named her one of the 100 most influential people in the world in 2008.
-She holds the record for the most Billboard Hot 100 number-one singles by a solo artist (19), a female songwriter (18), and a female producer (15), spending a record 97 weeks atop the chart.
+Carey is one of the best-selling music artists in history, with estimated sales of over 220 million records.
+She has the most Billboard Hot 100 number-one singles of a solo artist (19), a female songwriter (18), and a female producer (15), spending a record 101 weeks atop the chart.
 "One Sweet Day" and "We Belong Together" were ranked by Billboard as the most successful songs of the 1990s and 2000s, respectively.
-Carey is one of the highest-certified artists in the US, with three diamond certifications.
+Her accolades include 5 Grammy Awards, a Grammy Global Impact Award, 10 American Music Awards, 19 World Music Awards, 14 Billboard Music Awards, the Michael Jackson Video Vanguard Award, and an induction into the Songwriters Hall of Fame.
+One of the highest-certified artists in the US, Carey has four diamond certifications from the Recording Industry Association of America.